As a new (or new-ish) cyclist, you’re trying to make cost-effective choices on several levels.

 For bikes themselves, it’s a little complicated.
-All parts have different lifespans, but are usually easy to replace.
+They’re not a single item, but a big collection of parts.
+All of these parts have different lifespans, but are usually easy to replace.

 We all want to spend wise and avoid unnecessary headaches, so let’s take a closer look at what really affects a bike’s lifespan.

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.

 How long do bicycles actually last?

 You should expect at least 4-5 years, but it’s just not that simple.
 Frames and forks may last a lifetime, but some components only withstand 6-12 months of daily use.
 It depends on quality, conditions, maintenance, and the individual rider.

 (Note that cutting-edge bikes/parts may become obsolete every couple years, but should remain serviceable.)

 Mileage and weather make an enormous difference.
 You might avoid significant maintenance for years by sticking to brief rides in dry but not dusty conditions.
 But the exact same bike may need replacement parts and extensive maintenance multiple times per year if ridden for long, daily commutes in wet, gritty conditions.

 How many miles can you get out of a bicycle?

 There’s no limit to how many miles a bike itself will last, but individual parts wear out at different intervals.
 Just for example, you might need to replace a chain every 1,500 miles, tires every 3,000 miles, but bottom brackets once every several years.